School Science Lessons

 Soap dissolves the fat membrane and the virus falls apart and dies, or rather, we should say it becomes inactive as viruses aren’t really alive.

-Most viruses consist of three key building blocks: ribonucleic acid (RNA), proteins and lipids.
+Most viruses consist of three key building blocks: RNA, proteins and lipids.

 A virus-infected cell makes lots of these building blocks, which then spontaneously self-assemble to form the virus.